15 Ways To Engage and Play With Your Baby - Baby Chick

 Share

 Life with a newborn is an adjustment.
-It’s exhausting, repetitive, and at times overwhelming, but it is also absolutely wonderful.
-Your days consist of changing diapers, feeding baby, soothing baby, bathing baby, and putting baby to sleep.
+It’s exhausting, repetitive, and sometimes overwhelming, but it’s also absolutely wonderful.
+Your days consist of changing diapers, feeding, soothing, bathing, and putting baby to sleep.
 But once babies get a little older, they stay awake a little longer.
-Parents then begin to wonder what they should do with their babies.
-It’s not like they can move around, play, babble, or laugh with you.
-What are some things that you can do with your new baby?
-Here are 15 different great ways to engage with your baby.
+Parents then begin to wonder what they should do with their babies to play and engage with them.
+It’s not like they can really move around, play, babble, or laugh with you.
+So, what are some things you can do with your new baby?

 2. Do Skin-to-Skin

-• Helps baby’s senses develop.
+• Helps the baby’s senses develop

-• Stimulates baby’s psychological and emotional growth.
+• Stimulates baby’s psychological and emotional growth

-• Can boost baby’s immune system.
+• Can boost a baby’s immune system

-• Promotes bonding.
+• Promotes bonding with baby

-• Regulates baby’s body temperature and heart rate.
+• Regulates baby’s body temperature and heart rate

-• Can aid in tempering a new mom’s hormonal fluctuations.
+• Can aid in tempering a new mom’s hormonal fluctuations

-3. Baby Talk
+3. Try Baby Talk

 4. Sing to Them

-• Increases baby’s listening skills.
+• Increases baby’s listening skills

-• Encourages language development and introduces new vocabulary.
+• Encourages language development and introduces new vocabulary

-• Can relax your baby.
+• Can relax your baby

 5. Read to Them